Hello, it looks like you are visiting from United States / Estados Unidos Language US Go to United States (English) / Estados Unidos (español) site

 Given certain misconceptions around – and resistance to – prescription sunwear, it’s important to convey the advantages of prescription sunglasses to your patients.

-The 6 most common objections to prescription sunglasses:
+The six most common objections to prescription sunglasses:

-5. Limited use: If they only need sunglasses for certain activities like driving or outdoor activities, they may be reluctant to buy a separate pair of glasses.
+• Limited use: Patients likely spend more time inside than outside.
+So, they may be reluctant to buy a separate pair of glasses.

-6. Forgetfulness: Some people may be forgetful and may not remember to bring their prescription sunglasses with them when they need them.
+• Forgetfulness: Some patients may worry that they may not remember to bring their prescription sunglasses with them when they need them.

 Sunglasses are a staple accessory for most people, especially during the summer months.
 Not only do they protect our eyes from the bright sunlight, but they also add a stylish touch.